Pixelators4014/4014-docs/docs/programming/setup.md

 ```bash
 ./gradlew generateCompileCommands
 ```
 This will generate a file called `compile_commands.json` in `build/TargetedCompileCommands/linuxathenarelease/compile_commands.json`.
 Most LSPs and IDEs use the file to provide code completion and other features.
-In order for them to see it, it must be in the root of the project.
-You can either move it, or create a symlink.
-On unix systems, you can create a symlink with the following command:
+It must be at the project's root for them to see it.
+You can either move it or create a symlink.
+On Unix systems, you can create a symlink with the following command:
 ```bash
 ln -s build/TargetedCompileCommands/linuxathenarelease/compile_commands.json compile_commands.json
 ```
-On windows, it would be:
+On Windows, it would be:
 ```cmd
 mklink compile_commands.json build\TargetedCompileCommands\linuxathenarelease\compile_commands.json
 ```